birkirb/hue-cli/README.md

 ## Bridge state

-Examine the current state of the bridge
+Once registered, examine the current state of the bridge.

 ```
 $ hue